This assessment will cover the following questions:

-Managerial accounting refers to the process to analyze business costs and operations for preparing internal financial records and reports and for accounting to help managers to make decisions for achieving the goals and objectives of the business(Otley, 2016).
+Managerial accounting refers to the process of analyzing business costs and operations for preparing internal financial records and reports and for accounting to help managers make decisions for achieving the goals and objectives of the business(Otley, 2016).
 In other terms, it refers to the process of using financial and costing data and then making the effective translation of data into useful and meaningful information for executives and management of the business.
 The report will involve a critical analysis of needs and the process of preparing the budgets.
-This will be providing a detailed analysis of modern budgeting processes like activity-based budgeting and balanced score card.
+This will provide a detailed analysis of modern budgeting processes like activity-based budgeting and balanced scorecards.

-Management accounting is being used for centuries to calculate the costs of products.
-Accounting techniques were even used by the households and businesses like preparation of cash budgets or activity based.
+Management accounting has been used for centuries to calculate the costs of products.
+Accounting techniques were even used by households and businesses like preparation of cash budgets or activity based.
 These budgeting techniques helped them to spend as their available and framed budgets.
 This helped businesses and households in preventing going out of cash due to overspending.
 As time has changed management accounting techniques have evolved and enhanced as per the needs of businesses.
-Till date various management accounting theories and concepts have been developed by various authors.
+To date, various management accounting theories and concepts have been developed by various authors.

-Management accountants looks at events happening in and around the business considering needs of business.
-These data and informations are used for emerging estimates.
-Cost accounting refers the process of translating these data and estimates into knowledge which will be used ultimately for guiding the decision-making process.
-Consistent to role in modern corporations, managerial accounts are having dual reporting responsibility.
-As strategic partner & as provider of decisions based over operational and financial informations.
-Managerial accountants have responsibility of managing the business teams and at same time for reporting relationship & responsibilities entity's finance organisation (Bromwich and Scapens, 2016).
-Management accountants provide for planning, forecasting, performing variance analysis, to review and monitor costs inherent in business are one having dual accountability for both finance and business teams.
+Management accountants look at events happening in and around the business considering the needs of the business.
+These data and information are used for emerging estimates.
+Cost accounting refers to the process of translating these data and estimates into knowledge that will be used ultimately for guiding the decision-making process.
+Consistent with the role in modern corporations, managerial accounts have dual reporting responsibilities.
+As a strategic partner & as a provider of decisions based on operational and financial information.
+Managerial accountants have the responsibility of managing the business teams and at the same time reporting relationships & responsibilities entity's finance organization (Bromwich and Scapens, 2016).
+Management accountants provide for planning, forecasting, performing variance analysis, reviewing and monitoring costs inherent in the business, and having dual accountability for both finance and business teams.

-Money and time are the scarce resources for all organisations and individuals therefore the effective and efficient use of resources requires proper planning.
-Planning and control together are required for enhancing the business.
+Money and time are scarce resources for all organisations and individuals therefore the effective and efficient use of resources requires proper planning.
+Planning and control together are required to enhance the business.
 Budgets are the tools used by managers for planning and controlling use of the limited resources.
-Budget refers to a plan showing objectives of company and the manner in which management will be acquiring and using these resources for attaining the objectives.
+Budget refers to a plan showing the objectives of the company and how management will be acquiring and using these resources to attain the objectives.

-Corporations, not for profit organisation and government units use different type of accounting budgets.
-The responsibility budget is designed for judging performance of individual segments or managers.
-Capital budgets are prepared for evaluating long term capital project like additions of the equipments or relocation of plants.
-Master budgets of company consists of planned operating and financial budgets.
+Corporations, not-for-profit organizations, and government units use different types of accounting budgets.
+The responsibility budget is designed to judge the performance of individual segments or managers.
+Capital budgets are prepared for evaluating long-term capital projects like additions of equipment or relocation of plants.
+Master budgets of the company consist of planned operating and financial budgets.
 Operating budgets help in planning the future earning and it results in projected income statements.
 Financial budgets help management to plan for financing of the assets and it results in projected statements of financial position.

-Budgeting process involve planning for the future profitability as earning reasonable returns over resources is primary objective of company.
-Company should devise methods for dealing with uncertainty of future.
-Most of the companies devise blueprints for actions that will be taken given foreseeable events which might occur.
+The budgeting process involves planning for future profitability as earning reasonable returns over resources is the primary objective of the company.
+Companies should devise methods for dealing with the uncertainty of the future.
+Most companies devise blueprints for actions that will be taken given foreseeable events that might occur.

-A budget shows operating plan of the management for coming periods.
-It formalizes plans of management in the quantitative terms.
-It forces every level of management of thinking ahead, in anticipating results and taking actions for improving the poor results.
-It also motivate the individuals for striving and achieving the stated goals.
-Corporations could use the actual budgets for comparison and evaluating the individual performance.
-For example standard variable costs for producing of personal computers at an enterprise is budget figure.
-The figure is than compared with actual costs for producing customers for evaluating the performance of production managers of computers and employees engaged in the production activities of business (Weetman, 2019).
+A budget shows the operating plan of the management for coming periods.
+It formalizes plans of management in quantitative terms.
+It forces every level of management to think ahead, in anticipating results and taking actions to improve the poor results.
+It also motivates the individuals to strive and achieve the stated goals.
+Corporations could use the actual budgets for comparison and evaluating individual performance.
+For example, standard variable costs for producing personal computers at an enterprise are budget figures.
+The figure is then compared with actual costs for producing customers for evaluating the performance of production managers of computers and employees engaged in the production activities of business (Weetman, 2019).

-There are various other benefits resulting from the preparation & use of budgets like:
+There are various other benefits resulting from the preparation & use of budgets:

 - Activities of the business could be better coordinated.

-- Managers of the business are aware about the plan and direction on which to proceed.
+- Managers of the business are aware of the plan and direction on which to proceed.

-- It helps in making employees cost conscious that helps in developing habit of conserving resources.
+- It helps in making employees cost conscious which helps in developing the habit of conserving resources.

-- Company reviews organisation plans and modifies them whenever essential.
+- The company reviews organization plans and modifies them whenever essential.

-- Budgets helps in fostering vision which otherwise would not have developed.
+- Budgets help in fostering vision that otherwise would not have developed.

-Planning processes results in formal budgets providing opportunity to various level of management for thinking through and committing future plans.
+Planning processes result in formal budgets providing opportunities for various levels of management to think through and committing plans.

-There are various kinds of budgets that are prepared by organizations.
+Various kinds of budgets are prepared by organizations.

 Activity Based Budgeting

-Activity-based budgeting refers to process for creation of blueprints or the financial plans in advance that will be acting as yardstick to address individual activities.
-These activities are to be carried by organisation with the given resources using the research tools & for allocating resources as per the priorities in budgets (Mahal and Hossain, 2015).
-The allocation is made as per the expected costs which are to required for spending.
+Activity-based budgeting refers to a process for the creation of blueprints or financial plans in advance that will act as a yardstick to address individual activities.
+These activities are to be carried out by an organization with the given resources using the research tools & allocating resources as per the priorities in budgets (Mahal and Hossain, 2015).
+The allocation is made as per the expected costs that are required for spending.

 Components and process of activity-based budgeting:

-It begins with identifying the activities that revolves around resource consumptions.
-Activities are classified mainly as main and secondary activities denoting degree of importance and involvement of activity to organisation based on their priority.
-Main activities refers to activities that are related directly with objectives and necessary.
+It begins with identifying the activities that revolve around resource consumption.
+Activities are classified mainly as main and secondary activities denoting the degree of importance and involvement of activity to the organization based on their priority.
+Main activities refer to activities that are related directly to objectives and necessary.

-Secondary activities refers to activities creating added values to customers and changing the preference in favour of organisations that involve significant resources.
+Secondary activities refer to activities creating added value for customers and changing their preferences in favor of organizations that involve significant resources.

-After defining activities next step is of identifying the method of distributing resources and costs accordingly between activities that are done by inducers.
+After defining activities, the next step is to identify the method of distributing resources and costs accordingly between activities that are done by inducers.
 These are factors to define consumption levels among the different activities.

-There are mainly three inducers influencing the decisions are time representing duration for processes, resources required for each activity and the last is number of time activities are repeated after gathering all facts for calculating the appropriate costs.
+There are mainly three inducers influencing the decisions time representing the duration for processes, resources required for each activity and the last is several times activities are repeated after gathering all facts for calculating the appropriate costs.

-- Budgeting takes focus over forward activities instead of looking towards the previous activities that is common feature under the traditional based budgeting.
-It lays emphasis over the steps to be undertaken and the area of improvement instead of reviewing things that were done earlier and allocating costs accordingly.
+- Budgeting takes focus on forward activities instead of looking toward the previous activities which is a common feature under traditional budgeting.
+It emphasizes the steps to be undertaken and the areas of improvement instead of reviewing things that were done earlier and allocating costs accordingly.

-- Budgets are sourced based on the resources and activities allowing better insights over inefficiencies in process and source of imbalance.
-This helps managers in finding areas on which improvements can be made for making the jobs more efficient (Rodrigues, 2016).
+- Budgets are sourced based on the resources and activities allowing better insights into inefficiencies in the process and sources of imbalance.
+This helps managers in finding areas in which improvements can be made to make the jobs more efficient (Rodrigues, 2016).

-- In a dynamic environment this budget has practical approach and make easier for managers and employees for communicating and executing activities in time bound way.
+- In a dynamic environment, this budget has a practical approach and makes it easier for managers and employees to communicate and execute activities in time time-bound way.
 This also evaluates performance by fixing the accountabilities for specific activities

 Balance Score Cards

-A balanced scorecard refers to performance results and targets showing performance of organisation in meeting objectives of stakeholders.
-This is management tool recognising organisational responsibilities of different stakeholders groups like suppliers, employees, customers, community, business partners and shareholders.
-Different stakeholders are having different needs and desires which are required to be balanced by organisation.
-Concepts of balance score cards is of measuring the performance of organisation in different activities.
+A balanced scorecard refers to performance results and targets showing the performance of the organization in meeting the objectives of stakeholders.
+This is a management tool recognizing the organizational responsibilities of different stakeholder groups like suppliers, employees, customers, community, business partners, and shareholders.
+Different stakeholders have different needs and desires which are required to be balanced by the organisation.
+The concept of balanced scorecards is to measure the performance of the organization in different activities.

-Balance score cards used and developed in most of the companies.
-It is used primarily at the top management levels for supporting the development of organisational strategies (Tan, Zhang and Khodaverdi, 2017).
+Balance scores cards used and developed in most companies.
+It is used primarily at the top management levels to support the development of organizational strategies (Tan, Zhang, and Khodaverdi, 2017).

-This is approach seeking to provide comprehensive and balanced frameworks for judging performance of organisation different perspectives.
-It also helps management in assisting and controlling organisations in unique and modern way.
+This is approach seeks to provide comprehensive and balanced frameworks for judging the performance of organizations from different perspectives.
+It also helps management in assisting and controlling organizations in a unique and modern way.

 Students also like to read: Help with Accounting Assignment

-- Financial perspective – This perspective indicate whether the operations and strategy of company adding value for shareholder.
+- Financial perspective – This perspective indicates whether the operations and strategy of the company add value for shareholders.

-- Customer perspective – It involves seeing business from eyes of consumers.
-It involves identifying the extent to which expectations of customers are met by company.
+- Customer perspective – It involves seeing business from the eyes of consumers.
+It involves identifying the extent to which the expectations of customers are met by the company.

-- Business & production process perspectives – The points attention on performance of the major internal processes driving the organisation.
+- Business & production process perspectives – The points attention on the performance of the major internal processes driving the organization.

 Learning & growth perspectives

-This perspective consider the potential future performance of organisation directing the attention on basis of future success infrastructure and people of the organisation.
+This perspective considers the potential future performance of the organization directing the attention based on future success infrastructure and people of the organisation.

-- BSC facilitates understanding and communication of business strategies and goals at every organisational level.
+- BSC facilitates understanding and communication of business strategies and goals at every organizational level.

-- It brings vision and strategy of organisation to the focus of management preventing deviations (Ibrahim, Yulianti and Christian, 2018).
+- It brings the vision and strategy of the organization to the focus of management preventing deviations (Ibrahim, Yulianti, and Christian, 2018).

-The study helps in coming to the conclusion that the budgets are very important for the business enterprises.
-Budgets are been prepared by organisations for having a proper and planned structure to be followed by organisations.
-The budgets helps in preventing unnecessary expenditures of company and allocating resources over productive activities.
+The study helps in concluding that budgets are very important for business enterprises.
+Budgets are been prepared by organizations to have a proper and planned structure to be followed by organizations.
+The budget helps in preventing unnecessary expenditures of the company and allocates resources over productive activities.